Chicken Tortilla Soup

 Since I can’t have Rio’s soup anymore, I decided I must make my own.
 Plus, it actually felt like fall here in Texas last week!
 Unfortunately, it was the nasty kind of fall weather — cold & rainy — but whatever.
 It was soup weather, so I was going to have soup.

 Eating soup at any restaurant now is out of the question for me, since inevitably it’s full of garlic & onion (and a stomachache — definitely not the desired result when eating soup).
-But luckily for me and for you, this soup is incredibly easy & quick to make!
+Fortunately, I found this chicken broth that doesn’t have any low FODMAP ingredients!
+And luckily for me and for you, this soup is incredibly easy & quick to make!
 Well I mean, if you wanted to, you could cook it for a long time and I’m sure it would taste even better.
 Or, you can throw everything in a pot until the chicken and pasta are cooked, declare it done, and devour it.
 Just saying…

 So what are we waiting for?
 Let’s eat some soup!